-Allowing the local anesthetic to wear off before instituting continuous postoperative infusions and using low dose local anesthetic or narcotic infusions, when appropriate, permit ongoing evaluation of the patient's neurologic status during the postoperative period.
+Allowing the local anesthetic to wear off before instituting continuous postoperative infusions, and using small-dose local anesthetic and narcotic infusions when appropriate, permit continuing evaluation of the patient's neurologic status during the postoperative period.
 The patient should be monitored closely for early signs of cord compression such as complaints of back pain or an increase in intensity of motor or sensory blockade, particularly the development of new paresis.
 If spinal hematoma is suspected, the treatment of choice is immediate decompressive laminectomy.
 Recovery is unlikely if surgery is postponed for more than 8-12 h.
 Recommendations for neuraxial blockade in the presence of anticoagulant therapy are present on the American Society of Regional Anesthesia (ASRA) web site (www.asra.com).